fengjie/gitskills/readme.txt

-Creating a new branch is quick and simple. and issue-101 xiugai
+Creating a new branch is quick and simple. and issue-101  and 102 xiugai